rvignesh89/mac-starter/README.md

 ## Future work.

-- Automatically set Visual Studio Code preferences like spaces for tab and tab stops etc.
-- Programming languages & frameworks like Python, Golang, .NET Core, Docker.
+- Programming languages & frameworks like Python, Golang, .NET Core.

 There is some level of automation which might be possible but I've not attempted to do it, like extensions in Chrome.
 Maybe something that I might attempt sometime in the future.